An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{State of the art}

-While \gls{ks}-\gls{dft} is designed to exactly reproduce \gls{gs} densities and energies, it is not designed to predict excited-state properties.
+While \gls{ks}-\gls{dft} is, in principle, exact for \gls{gs} densities and energies, it is not designed to predict excited-state properties.
 In particular, the \gls{ks} eigenvalues, which were introduced as Lagrange multipliers, cannot be interpreted as \gls{qp} energies.
 Although they often provide a reasonable first approximation~\cite{LudersJPCM2001,OnidaRMP2002}, they can differ significantly from the true many-body spectrum~\cite{PerdewPRL1996,MoriSanchezPRL2008,SunPRL2015,ReiningWCMS2018,AschebrockPRR2019}.
 Hybrid functionals partially remedy these discrepancies, however, charged excitations cannot be captured by a single \gls{dft} calculation with a fixed particle number.
 An accurate description requires \gls{mbpt}, and in particular, the self-consistent solution of Hedin’s equations~\cite{HedinPR1965}.
-They account for the non-local and dynamical screening effects induced by electron addition and removal, thereby providing a direct connection to experiments such as \gls{xps} or \gls{arpes}.
+They account for the nonlocal and dynamical screening effects induced by electron addition and removal, thereby providing a direct connection to experiments such as \gls{xps} or \gls{arpes}.